-3. Space Inventory (SI)
+5. Space Inventory (SI)

 - i.
-FPD will file the SI updates with the State and update in FUSION in October 2021. - Agah requested that the colleges keep FPD in the loop regarding any potential reconfigurations of existing space as the colleges return to campus so that space inventory can be updated. - iii.
-MVC Welcome Center and NC Veterans Resource Center buildings will be updated in the Space Inventory report by FPD.
+FPD will file the SI updates with the State and update the information in FUSION in October 2021. - ii.
+Agah requested that the colleges keep FPD in the loop regarding any potential reconfigurations of existing space as the colleges return to campus so that space inventory can be updated.

 • FPD will send the 2020 Space Inventory list of buildings to the colleges Director of Facilities.
-The colleges will provide updates to FPD by May 2021
+The colleges will provide updates to Nava.

-4. Facilities Conditions Assessment (FCA)
+6. Facilities Conditions Assessment (FCA)

 - i.
 Agah requested the colleges to use the FCA for the development of the 5-Year Schedule Maintenance Plan.
 NC stated the assessments has not been used yet.
 RCC uses it as a database and has not used the assessment as yet.
 Agah has recommended that these databases be used for 5YSMP. - ii.
-Nava stated the Facilities Condition Assessment scores on the FCI will affect the scoring on the 2022/2022 modernization projects as well as the FTES.
+Nava stated the Facilities Condition Assessment scores on the FCI will affect the scoring on the modernization projects as well as the FTES.